10nc0/BlueDream/docs/philosophy.md

-# The Unconditioned Invariant: Ψ-EMA as Yathābhūtañāṇadassana
+# The Unconditioned Invariant: Ψ-EMA as a Fourier Compass

 *Philosophical companion to Nyanbook's technical architecture.
 For operational documentation, see replit.md.*